 We now turn to the second step outlined above.
 This is straightforward: inserting the previously obtained reduced radii $\tilde r_{h,s}(\tilde T_{0})$ and $\tilde r_{h,l}(\tilde T_{0})$ into Eq.~\eqref{eq:rexic} directly yields the corresponding shadow angles.
 The results are displayed in Fig.~\ref{fig:xict}, where the colored solid and dashed curves represent $\xi_{\rm c}\!\left(\tilde r_{h,s}\right)$ and $\xi_{\rm c}\!\left(\tilde r_{h,l}\right)$, respectively.
-One clearly finds that, for both $\tilde T_{0}\le \tilde T_{0,\rm c}$ [case~(ii)] and $\tilde T_{0}>\tilde T_{0,\rm c}$ [case~(iii)],
+One clearly finds that, for both $\tilde T_{0}\le \tilde T_{0,c}$ [case~(ii)] and $\tilde T_{0}>\tilde T_{0,c}$ [case~(iii)],

-with equality attained only at $\tilde T_{0}=1$, where $\tilde r_{h,s}=\tilde r_{h,l}=\tilde r_{h,c}$.
-Therefore, although $\xi_{\rm c}(r_h)$ is nonmonotonic along isothermal evolution, the black hole shadow nevertheless always increases across the phase transition, mirroring the isobaric case.
+with equality attained only at $\tilde T_{0}=1$, where $r_{h,s}=r_{h,l}=r_{h,c}$.
+Therefore, although $\xi_{\rm c}(r_h)$ exhibits nonmonotonic behavior during the isothermal process, the black hole shadow always undergoes a sudden increase across the phase transition, similar to the isobaric case.
 While this holds for observers at any position, the jump in image size is larger for those nearer to the black hole.
-Interestingly, this conclusion also implies that sudden increases of the shadow alone can signal the occurrence of a phase transition, but is insufficient to distinguish between isobaric and isothermal processes.
+Interestingly, this conclusion also implies that sudden increases of the shadow alone can signal the occurrence of the phase transition, but are insufficient to distinguish between isobaric and isothermal processes.
 The same conclusion is expected to hold for accretion-disk images.